Alexandria has been playing video games since the days of the Sega Genesis. She's been writing about video games going on four years.

 Bayonetta 2 has been on the receiving end of some controversy due to its mature nature.
-In fact the game is rated M for blood and gore, intense violence, partial nudity, strong language and suggestive themes by the ESRB.
-Gory violence is nothing new to gamers but Bayonetta 2 earns it’s M rating with its use of swear words, revealing clothing and special attacks that make the main character briefly nude.
+In fact, the game is rated M for blood and gore, intense violence, partial nudity, strong language, and suggestive themes by the ESRB.
+Gory violence is nothing new to gamers, but Bayonetta 2 earns its M rating with its use of swear words, revealing clothing, and special attacks that make the main character briefly nude.

 While the combat is what makes Bayonetta 2 shine, the story isn’t bad either.
-A rather generic action-fantasy plot, the story follows Bayonetta as she uncovers the mystery of her past, time travels, dimension shifts and races against time and supernatural beings to save her friend.
-Some may say the cut scenes are a bit too much, but with the exception of the long opening cinematic the game is paced well.
-There are touching moments and the cast is well characterized.
-Even characters that were at first a bit annoying find a way of endearing themselves to you by the end.
+The rather generic action-fantasy plot follows Bayonetta as she uncovers the mystery of her past, time travels, dimension shifts, and races against time and supernatural beings to save her friend.
+Some may say the cut scenes are a bit too much, but with the exception of the long opening cinematic, the game is paced well.
+There are touching moments, and the cast is well characterized.
+Even characters that were a bit annoying at first find a way of endearing themselves to you by the end.

-Bayonetta 2 does a lot of little things which make the game an enjoyable experience.
+Bayonetta 2 does a lot of little things that make the game an enjoyable experience.
 The original intro cinematic is playable, as well as some dialogue sequences throughout the game where you can play the game or at least walk around collecting items while the story is being delivered to you.

 A practice mode loading screen and the ability to try out techniques and items in the store before you purchase them are nice touches kept from the original game.
 There are also fun elements like dynamically changing gravity which allows you to walk on walls at times.